RodgerOliver/ethical-hacking/README.md

 Select the source, destination and icon for the backdoored file and convert it.

+#### Spoof File Extensions
+To spoof file extensions use the
+Right-to-Left Override character.
+This way you can make a `.exe` file looks like a `.jpg` file.

+Beacause some browser are removing this character you can compress the file to keep the spoofed extension.

 ### Maltego - Social Engineering
 Maltego is an information gathering tool that can be used to collect information about anything.
 The target can be a website, company, person, and do on.
 You can discover entities